 A dental nurse worked with the dentists when they treated patients in line with GDC Standards for the Dental Team.
+A risk assessment was now in place for when the dental hygienist worked without chairside support.

-The provider had suitable risk assessments to minimise the risk that can be caused from substances that are hazardous to health.
+The provider had suitable risk assessments to minimise the risks that can be caused from substances that are hazardous to health.